ngeng485/Nathan_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YOQNgFCrLzI?si=QwGYa4IaQuoOh7v0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-So far, i have interagrated my joysticka and servos so that they worked together.
-I have done the ode to test out my servos and joystick and to make sure that it works.
-Challenges I faced were how to connect the code of te joystick with the joystick position to the servo port.
+So far, I have intergrated my joysticks and servos so that they worked together.
+I have done the code to test out my servos and joystick and to make sure that it works.
+Challenges I faced were how to connect the code of the joystick with the joystick position and then to the servo port.
 I learned to set my servo as myservo and how to define terms and ports.
 My plan is to finish my second milestone by Thursday, which requires building the hardware of the robot.
-I will try to finish my third milestone, which is coding,  by next Tuesday and finish my modification by Demo night.
+I will try to finish my third milestone, which is coding, by next Tuesday and finish my modification before Demo night.

 # Starter Project Milestone